Skip to main content

 Its aim is to ensure enhanced coordination amongst all key players providing short-term financial support but also longer-term assistance for the reconstruction phase.
 In this way, it builds on the results of the Conferences in Lugano, Berlin and Paris, to help bridge the gap between needs and resources.

-On 25 October 2022, the European Commission and Germany, as the chair of the G7, co-hosted the International Expert Conference on the Recovery, Reconstruction and Modernisation of Ukraine in Berlin.
-The conference was another important step that demonstrated unwavering support from the EU and the international community to Ukraine in the face of Russia's unprovoked and unjustified war of aggression.
+In October 2022, the European Commission and Germany, as the then chair of the G7, co-hosted the International Expert Conference on the Recovery, Reconstruction and Modernisation of Ukraine in Berlin.
+The conference was another important step that demonstrated unwavering support from the EU and the international community to Ukraine.
 It also highlighted that the Commission and the international community will continue to support Ukraine beyond its immediate needs, and on its path to EU accession.

 President of the Commission Ursula von der Leyen stressed three elements that were key for a successful reconstruction of Ukraine: